 A road to Mangart Saddle.
 Definitely worth paying 5€ (per campervan, not per person).

 You can visit the road from May until November (at the beginning of the road there’s a small parking lot and a sign that tells you whether the road is open or closed).

-Majority of Nest Campers guests say Solčavska road was their absoulte favorite.
+The majority of Nest Campers guests say Solčavska road was their absolute favorite.
 We know why.

 Solčava panoramic road offers four entry points: Village of Solčava, Logarska valley, Zgornje Sleme and from Pavličevo sedlo.

 With so many beautiful roads it’s impossible to pick the most beautiful out of them all, but the drive-through any one of them is an experience of its own.